What Is Attribute-Based Access Control (ABAC)?

 - Share:

-The right people have the right access to the right assets.
+When building an application, there is one crucial thing we have to make sure of: The right people have the right access to the right assets.
 This is what authorization is all about.

 While Role Based Access Control (RBAC) determines access based on predefined roles (Like Admin, Editor, and Viewer, for example), Attribute Based Access Control (ABAC) deals with, you guessed it - attributes.